kostrykin/Carna/README.md

 This method relies on CMake being able to locate the proper `FindCarna.cmake` file.
-If you've built Carna from source, than you have determined it's location either through `CMAKE_INSTALL_PREFIX` or `INSTALL_CMAKE_DIR` as described in ["installation notes"](#23-installation-notes).
+If you've built Carna from source, than you have determined its location either through `CMAKE_INSTALL_PREFIX` or `INSTALL_CMAKE_DIR` as described in ["installation notes"](#23-installation-notes).
-You can specify the paths CMake searches for `FindCarna.cmake` by adjustung the `CMAKE_MODULE_PATH` variable, e.g.:
+You can specify the paths CMake searches for `FindCarna.cmake` by adjusting the `CMAKE_MODULE_PATH` variable, e.g.:

 ```CMake